goalque/automate-eGPU/EFI-README.txt

-automate-eGPU-EFI v0.0.1 is for non-commercial and personal use only.
+automate-eGPU EFI v0.0.1-demo is for non-commercial and personal use only.

 Copyright (c) 2016 by Goalque.
 All rights reserved.

 All the included libraries are licensed under the terms of the BSD license.